panda1103/CPMP/README.md

 python predict_pampa.py
 ```

+### 4. Baseline
+The implementation scripts for the baseline methods can be found at this path: `baselines/`

 ## MAT
 The CPMP model is built based on the MAT framework.
 You can find more information about MAT [here](https://github.com/ardigen/MAT).